Towards long-tailed, multi-label disease classification from chest X-ray: Overview of the CXR-LT challenge: Discussion

-Recent studies have shown that vision-language modeling with encoders pretrained on large collections of medical image and text data enable zero-shot disease classification, in some cases nearly reaching the performance of fully supervised approaches \citep{hayat2021multi,tiu2022expert,mishra2023improving,zhang2023knowledge}.
-Further, such a multimodal approach can be readily combined with many of the methods employed by top-performing CXR-LT teams such as loss re-weighting, heavy data augmentation, and ensemble learning.
-This would allow for a computer-aided diagnosis system capable of adaptively generalizing to unseen findings, thus encapsulating the true long tail of all imaging findings.
+Recent studies have shown that vision-language modeling with encoders pretrained on large collections of medical image and text data enable zero-shot disease classification, in some cases nearly reaching the performance of fully supervised approaches \citep{hayat2021multi,tiu2022expert,mishra2023improving,zhang2023knowledge,li2024llava,moor2023med}.
+For example, CheXzero \citep{tiu2022expert} performed Contrastive Language-Image Pretraining (CLIP) \citep{radford2021learning} on paired CXR images and radiology reports, where the model was trained to properly match reports with their CXRs.
+At test time, this model could then encode text ``prompts" of ``$<$Pathology$>$" and ``No $<$Pathology$>$", after which the model could determine which prompt best matched the given CXR, effectively performing zero-shot disease classification on par with board-certified radiologists.
+Critically, this ability to flexibly encode \textit{any} new disease information would enable zero-shot learning of tail classes for which it might otherwise be difficult or impossible to obtain traditional labels.
+Further, such a multimodal approach can be readily combined with many of the methods employed by top-performing CXR-LT teams, such as loss re-weighting, heavy data augmentation, and ensemble learning.
+This would allow for a computer-aided diagnosis system capable of adaptively generalizing to unseen findings, thus capturing the true long tail of all imaging findings.